So, you wanted to use your iPad to answer emails, write quick social media updates, and jot down ideas for blog posts.

 Fintie Blade Z1 Bluetooth Keyboard Case for iPad 12.9.
 The best place to look for iPad keyboard alternatives is Amazon.
 Let’s have a look at what you can buy for your 12.9 iPad Pro if you are not obsessed with the Apple logo, and want to have a practical accessory for a reasonable price.

 The Bluetooth keyboard from Fintie, called Blade Z1, is worth checking out.
 First of all, the special holder puts the iPad as it would be the screen of the laptop.
 Thanks to that you can adjust the angle of the iPad without any limit.

-Secondly, the chances are big you will be able to use the keyboard with the next generation iPad Pro 12.9 – unless it gets extremely thin and the holder will be too loose.
+Secondly, the chances are big you will be able to use the keyboard for the next generation iPad Pro 12.9 – unless it gets extremely thin and the holder will be too loose.

 Most important factor, however, is the price.
 You can buy Fintie Blade Z1 for iPad 12.9 on Amazon for under $40 – that’s one-fourth of the price of Apple Smart Keyboard.

 Last but not least, you can choose from four colors matching the colors of the iPad: Space Gray, Silver, Gold, and Rose Gold. ⇢ Amazon – $39.99.

 Fintie Keyboard Case for the 2017 iPad 9.7.
 Out of a few solid keyboard cases for the iPad (2017 release), we’ve picked this minimalist design from Fintie (oh, Fintie, again).
 The lightweight keyboard is ultra-slim (only 8 mm) and features real laptop-style keys made of premium ABS material.

 A precise mechanism under each key ensures a tactile response with every stroke, helping you type faster.
 Sturdy swivel hinges will let you open and close the iPad just like a notebook.